Feller-AG/wiser-cloud-api/README.md

 ---

-## 📌 Set boost temperature for an hvac group
+## 📌 Set boost temperature for a hvac group

 This endpoint allows boosting individual hvac groups.
 The boost range is limited to –3°C to +3°C, adjustable in 0.5°C increments.